What’s an audiologist?

 - Strategies to cope with tinnitus (ringing, hissing or buzzing in the ears)

-Learn about digital hearing aids that can be programed to fit your specific needs – so you can hear better and be more independent.
+Learn about digital hearing aids that can be programed to fit your specific needs – so you can hear better and improve your quality of life.
 Your ProHealth audiologist can help you select a hearing aid that fits your hearing loss, lifestyle and budget.

 Custom ear plugs